ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

            end
 ```

+The program awaits the termination of the asynchronous body to proceed to the
+statement in sequence.

-Asynchronous blocks can contain [tight loops](#TODO) that keep the application
+Asynchronous blocks can contain [tight loops](#TODO) but which keep the
-reactive to incoming events.
+application reactive to incoming events.
+However, they do not support nesting of asynchronous statements, and do not
+support synchronous control statements (i.e., parallel compositions, event
+handling, pausing, etc.).

 By default, asynchronous blocks do not shared variables with their enclosing
 scope.